mhuggi/MortageCalcGradle/README.md

 # MortageCalcGradle
 Mortage calculator using Gradle. utf-8 not working properly.
+No testing in this build